IuriTeixeira/ygo-small-world-gui/README.md

 If you use Small World, it is generally desirable to include one or more dedicated bridges that connects many cards in your deck so you have plenty of options for what to search.
 However, such cards are difficult to find due to the many ways that cards can be considered connected.
 Because of the difficulty in optimizing a deck for Small World, there is a high barrier of entry to use the card.

 The purpose of this repository is to assist in finding the best Small World bridges for any deck, as well as to visualize the connections between cards.

+## Changes from the original repository
+This fork adds a GUI to the original code, but the GUI does not include the matrix functionalities, as I did not find it very useful.

+The original scripts are still included.
+However, some of them were slightly edited to allow the GUI to work.

+## Running the GUI
+Just [grab the executable](https://github.com/IuriTeixeira/ygo-small-world-gui/releases/latest) and run it as any .exe

+There are 5 buttons:

+* `Select Deck` opens a prompt for you to load your .ydk deck file.
+A .ydk file may be downloaded from various online deck builder such as the [Ygopro deckbuilder](https://ygoprodeck.com/deckbuilder/).
+A deck must be selected before running any of the other buttons other than `Update Data`, or the other buttons will do nothing.
+* `Show Bridges` opens a table generated using the selected deck.
+It shows 1000 bridges, from highest to lowest bridge score.
+* `Show Bridges (Invert)` opens a table generated using the selected deck.
+It shows 1000 bridges, from lowest to highest bridge score.
+* `Graph` opens an image of the graph generated using the selected deck.
+* `Update Data` updates the card data to the latest version.

+# Below follows the description of the original code:

 ## 📖 Table of Contents
 1. [📊 Dataset](#-dataset)